pomfy113/Anime-Ratings/readme.md

 ### Why?
 Mostly for my and my Discord groups' convenience.
 We were tired of looking at multiple sites and clicking through everything just to find out what's worth looking into that season.
 I asked them what features they wanted the most, and made their wants a reality.

+### What can it do?
+- Display anime per season with studios and ratings
+- Display each anime's synopsis, trailer, and airing dates
+- Link directly to episode, character, and voice actor data
+- Link directly to a legal stream
+- Move directly to sequels, prequels, adaptation, spin-offs, and all other related anime
+- Search by genre, studio, and name instantly
+- Save favorites for later (WIP)

 ## ToDo
 Mostly clean-up and styling.
 All the major stuff is working now; just need to make it look presentable.